Amdersson scores early in 3rd, Kings beat Kraken 5-3 – KION546

 Moore’s tip-in of a hard shot by Matt Roy got the Kings back into a 3-3 tie at 17:15.
 That was Moore’s 17th.

+“We’ve got to be able to take teams like that on,” Kraken coach Dave Hakstol said.
+“Certainly, there are areas where we don’t quite match up yet on every single shift.
+But even in those area, we have to be able to take on that battle and take on that fight, even if it’s not the perfect matchup.
+You can abdicate and walk away from that or you can take it on.
+We need to keep looking for people who are willing to take on that battle every single time.”

-NOTES: With a playoff spot and their first-round pairing against Edmonton already clinched, the Kings rested a handful of their regulars on Wednesday.
-Among them were team points leader Anze Kopitar (66 on 19 goals an 47 assists), and leading goal scorer Adrian Kempe (34). … Wednesday was the third time in the last four games that the Kraken built a 2-0 lead, only to wind up losing.
-The first two were 6-3 at Minnesota last Friday and 3-2 at Dallas last Saturday.
+NOTES: Wednesday was the third time in the last four games that the Kraken built a 2-0 lead, only to wind up losing.
+The first two were 6-3 at Minnesota last Friday and 3-2 at Dallas last Saturday. … The Kings won the season series, 3-1. … With the assist on Jordan Eberle’s second-period goal, Matty Beniers now has a point in seven of his first eight NHL games.

 UP NEXT